 The issue of the connection between social class and delinquent and criminal activity has been bedeviled by semantic and methodological deceit.
 Semantically, researchers have examined trivial misbehaviors and called it criminality, delinquency, and crime.
-Methodologically, they have searched for a type of subject in places where they are not likely to find them and substitute another type simply because they are readily available.
-Those who deny the class-crime relationship ignore official statistics and ecological studies . . .
+Methodologically, they have searched for a type of subjects in places where they are not likely to find them and substitute another type simply because they are readily available.
+Those who deny the class-crime relationship ignore official statistics and ecological studies even though both data sources reveal a robust and ubiquitous negative class-crime relationship.81

-The take-home message is that although all people can engage, do engage, and have engaged in delinquent conduct at some point in their lives, it does nothing to destroy the inverse social class-delinquency relationship.
+The take-home message is that although all people can engage, do engage, and have engaged in delinquent conduct at some point in their life, it does nothing to destroy the inverse social class-delinquency relationship.
 When the most severe forms of delinquency are considered, such as murder, armed robbery, rape, and burglary, the delinquents are overwhelmingly more likely to come from impoverished backgrounds.